cpsource/exciter/README.md

 # Exciter

-This repository explores a custom neural network component called the **Exciter Layer**, inspired by recent research suggesting that **astrocytes** may play a role in **short-term memory** in biological systems.
+This repository explores a custom neural network component called the **Exciter Layer** for pyTorch, inspired by recent research suggesting that **astrocytes** may play a role in **short-term memory** in biological systems.

 ## Overview